Feminism | Posted by Tanvi S on 01/24/2014

 One of my male teachers has repeatedly made a joke about girls belonging in the kitchen.
 Usually, he’d make that comment, some girls in my class would jokingly yell “hey!” and he’d laugh, say he’s joking, then move on.
 He did this a few times and then moved on to making more sexist jokes regarding his wife.
 I expect this from dumb teenage boys but not from a teacher, so I finally got annoyed enough that after the third time this happened I went to his desk after class and asked him to stop telling sexist jokes.

 It wasn’t supposed to be a big deal since I knew he was joking (even if his “jokes” were sexist and not funny).
-Well he was extremely caught off guard and seemed to …
+Well he was extremely caught off guard and …

 Feminism, Pop-Culture | Posted by mbond on 03/1/2013